 Should you wait until you have less stress in your life?

-Another alluring option, is to wait until life is less ‘stressful’.
-To wait until after you have finished a busy project, or until a particular deadline has passed.
-A favourite excuse of mine was to wait until a series of occasions involving food had passed, so that I would have a period absent of ‘temptation’.
-Perhaps you should wait until you have improved your sleep patterns (after all, it seems evident that poor sleep increases food cravings, and it certainly does not aid decision making).
+Perhaps you should wait until you have improved your sleep patterns (after all, it seems evident that poor sleep increases hunger, and it certainly does not aid decision making).
 Perhaps you need more sunlight and fresh air, and to exercise a little to improve your depression.
 Perhaps you need to eliminate electronic screens after bedtime and increase your social engagement – get off the internet and add some love and friendship back in your life.

 You probably do need all these things.
 But what would you say to a heroin addict, with a similar set of disfunctions?
 Wouldn’t you tell him or her to stop poisoning themselves with heroin?
 Wouldn’t you see that for them to focus on the auxiliary issues while continuing to dose themselves up to the eyeballs with a toxic, addictive substance will never cure them, because their real problem is the one that they refuse to tackle?

-In the depths of my junk food addiction, I had a multitude of related problems and disfunctions – coupled with excessive ‘self-help’ reading and bouts of depression.
+In the depths of my deceptive food addiction, I had a multitude of related problems – coupled with excessive ‘self-help’ reading and bouts of depression.
 I tried increasing my sunlight hours; going for walks; regulating my internet hours and going to bed earlier…but in the end, none of it made a difference, because almost all of these things are driven by the pursuit of an activity that is killing you.
 I’m not being dramatic.
 People die in their thousands from chronic fake food consumption every single day.
 The toll is much, much worse than smoking – and it is much harder to see the culprit.

 Should you wait until a dramatic incident propels change?